msfjarvis/msfjarvis.dev/content/posts/migrating-from-simple-analytics-to-self-hosted-plausible/index.md

 I ran the script and got a handful of CSVs that Plausible was happy to import, after which I realized that the location data was completely missing.
 Indeed, my hopes of not having to write any code were going to remain so.

-I pulled up the Plausible CSV import docs, got the headers it was expecting for the location CSV and was able to piece together the data relatively easily.
-One big omission was Simple Analytics not recording cities for page visits, while Plausible seems to have a field for it.
-That one was filled with all zeroes after a bit of trial and error.
+I pulled up the [Plausible CSV import docs](https://plausible.io/docs/csv-import#csv-format-guidelines), got the headers it was expecting for the location CSV and was able to piece together the data relatively easily.
+One big omission was Simple Analytics not recording cities for page visits, which Plausible had a field for.
+After figuring out what it was expecting, I filled in zeroes for that column.

 > I have a big gripe with Plausible's non-existent error reporting here.
-When my newly generated CSV failed to import, Plausible simply put up an error sign and gave me _nothing_ to work with.
+When my newly generated CSV failed to import, Plausible simply put up an ⚠️ sign in the list of imports and offered no logs.
 After digging through their GitHub issues I discovered that the errors had to be **pulled out from a Postgres table** which I was not very impressed by.
 For others who come by here with the same problem: it's in the `errors` column in the `oban_jobs` table of the `plausible` database.

 The final step was making the data public like it was on Simple Analytics, so my humble blog's popularity or lack thereof can continue to be [scrutinized by anyone](https://stats.msfjarvis.dev/msfjarvis.dev).